conan0s4/R3con/README.md

 ## Overview

-Surface x Dark Web Scraper is a lightweight Python-based scraping tool used for extracting publicly available information from web pages.
+Scrap3r is a lightweight Python-based scraping tool used for extracting publicly available information from web pages.

 It supports both standard HTTP requests and optional Tor routing for `.onion` domains.